SAP/sap-cdc-sdk-android/CONTRIBUTING.md

-# Contributing
+# Contributing Guide

+Our project is Open Source!
+We love it when people contribute!

+## Report an issue

+If you find a bug you are welcome to report it.
+We can only handle well-reported, actual bugs, so please follow the guidelines below.

+### Quick Checklist for Bug Reports

+Issue report checklist:

+- Real, current bug
+- No duplicate
+- Reproducible
+- Good summary
+- Well-documented
+- Minimal example

+### Issue handling process

+When an issue is reported, a committer will look at it and either confirm it as a real issue, close it if it is not an issue, or ask for more details.

+An issue that is about a real bug is closed as soon as the fix is committed.
+The closing comment explains which version will contain the fix.

+## Rejections

+Pull Request rejections are not a bad thing.
+It just means you need to fix something.
+Perhaps it is important to define 'rejection' as it is used in this case.

-## Code of Conduct
+## Developer Certificate of Origin (DCO)

-All members of the project community must abide by the [SAP Open Source Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md).
-Only by respecting each other we can develop a productive, collaborative community.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [a project maintainer](.reuse/dep5).

-## Engaging in Our Project

-We use GitHub to manage reviews of pull requests.

-* If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)

-* Before implementing your change, create an issue that describes the problem you would like to solve or the code that should be enhanced.
-Please note that you are willing to work on that issue.

-* The team will review the issue and decide whether it should be implemented as a pull request.
-In that case, they will assign the issue to you.
-If the team decides against picking up the issue, the team will post a comment with an explanation.

-## Steps to Contribute

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
-This is to prevent duplicated efforts from other contributors on the same issue.

-If you have questions about one of the issues, please comment on them, and one of the maintainers will clarify.

-## Contributing Code or Documentation

-You are welcome to contribute code in order to fix a bug or to implement a new feature that is logged as an issue.

-The following rule governs code contributions:

-* Contributions must be licensed under the [Apache 2.0 License](./LICENSE)
-* Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) when they create the first pull request to this project.
+Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

-## Issues and Planning

-* We use GitHub issues to track bugs and enhancement requests.

-* Please provide as much context as possible when you open an issue.
-The information you provide must be comprehensive enough to reproduce that issue for the assignee.
+## Contributing with AI-generated code

+As artificial intelligence evolves, AI-generated code is becoming valuable for many software projects, including open-source initiatives.
+While we recognize the potential benefits of incorporating AI-generated content into our open-source projects there a certain requirements that need to be reflected and adhered to when making contributions.

+Please see our [guideline for AI-generated code contributions to SAP Open Source Software Projects](CONTRIBUTING_USING_GENAI.md) for these requirements.

+## Contacting Us

+- Email: tal.mirmelshtein@sap.com, sagi.shmuel@sap.com